Text messaging

 Text messaging, or texting, is the act of composing and sending electronic messages, typically consisting of alphabetic and numeric characters, between two or more users of mobile phones, tablet computers, smartwatches, desktops/laptops, or another type of compatible computer.
 Text messages may be sent over a cellular network or may also be sent via satellite or Internet connection.

 The term originally referred to messages sent using the Short Message Service (SMS) on mobile devices.
 It has grown beyond alphanumeric text to include multimedia messages using the Multimedia Messaging Service (MMS) and Rich Communication Services (RCS), which can contain digital images, videos, and sound content, as well as ideograms known as emoji (happy faces, sad faces, and other icons), and on various instant messaging apps.
-Text messaging has been an extremely popular medium of communication since the turn of the century and has also influenced changes in society.
+Text messaging has been an extremely popular medium of communication since the turn of the twenty-first century and has also influenced changes in society.

 Overview

 Text messages are used for personal, family, work, business, and social purposes.
 In the 21st century, the sending of short informal messages became mainstream and an accepted part of many cultures, as happened earlier with emailing.
 Texting is a quick and easy way to communicate with friends, family, and colleagues, including in contexts where a call would be impolite or inappropriate (e.g., calling very late at night or when one knows the other person is busy with family or work activities).
 Like e-mail and voicemail, and unlike calls (in which the caller hopes to speak directly with the recipient), texting does not require the caller and recipient to both be available at the same moment; this permits communication between busy individuals.
 Text messages can also be used to interact with automated systems, for example, to order products or services from e-commerce websites or to participate in online contests.
 Advertisers and service providers use direct text marketing to send messages to mobile users about things like promotions and order status, instead of using postal mail, email, or voicemail.